Exporters’ body warns on Trump tariff

 Indian farmers are an important source of votes, and Prime Minister Narendra Modi has stated that he will “never compromise” their interests.

 Although trade between the US and India has grown recently, disputes over market access still pose a threat.
 Following Mr. Modi’s visit to the White House in February, the two began negotiations on a trade agreement.
-By 2030, the agreement aims to boost yearly trade to $500 billion.
+The agreement seeks to increase annual trade to $500 billion by 2030.

 Comments